 - The hotel has changed management over the past couple of years, but that is not necessary a bad thing as this only improved the already exceptional guest experience.
 Initially, it was managed by Rosewood Hotels & Resorts, but ten years later the management contract passed to Starwood’s St Regis, which operated the hotel as its first and only hotel in England.
 The hotel left Starwood in November 2014 and is currently managed by the exclusive Oetker Collection.
 Oetker Collection owns eight elite, ultra-luxe hotels worldwide, in addition to The Lanesborough – Le Bristol Paris, Hotel du Cap-Eden-Roc, Chateau Saint-Martin & Spa, Brenners Park-Hotel & Spa, Eden Rock – St. Barths, Fregate Island Private, Palais Namaskar and L’Apogee Courchevel.

-- All facilities are brand new.
-The Lanesborough reopened in summer 2015, following a 19-month, comprehensive and meticulous refurbishment that was overseen by the late doyen of interior design, Alberto Pinto.
+- The Lanesborough reopened in summer 2015, following a 19-month, comprehensive and meticulous refurbishment that was overseen by the late doyen of interior design, Alberto Pinto.
 The hotel now presents bedrooms and dining rooms restored to their original Georgian splendour, into which the latest communications technologies and entertainment systems have been seamlessly woven.